EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Python syntax

-Python's syntax is super clean, focused on code readability; it doesn't use braces to separate code, but line breaks and no braces to separate the code, but line breaks and mandatory identations. and mandatory identations.
+Python's syntax is super clean, focused on code readability; it doesn't use braces to separate code, but line no braces to separate the code, but line breaks and mandatory identations. and mandatory identations.
 And, unlike the Go compiler, the Python interpreter is not as strict. is not so strict.